 - Subsidised medicine under the pharmaceutical Benefits Scheme (PBS)

-Treatments such as dental expenses, alternative medication, physiotherapy, ambulance services, glasses or contact lenses are not covered under Medicare.
+Treatments such as dental expenses, alternative medication, physiotherapy, ambulance services, glasses or contact lenses, treatments in private hospitals are not covered under Medicare.

 In practice, if doctors are licensed, they charge the rates set by Medicare.
 Medicare will then refund 75% of the quoted price.
 The patient is required to pay the gap between the Medicare rate and the non-contracted doctor’s fee.